adri1197/DP_Image-Binary-Classification/README.md

 # **Image Binary Classification Model for Rapid Damage Detection in Earthquakes using OpenVino Toolkit**
 This repository is part of my bachelor´s degree project.
-This is focused on the analysis and enhancement of all the processes related to the generation and implementation of a convolutional neural network.
+This is focused on the analysis and enhancement of all the processes related to the generation and implementation of a Convolutional Neural Network.
 ![kitten](docs/project_summary.png "Project Summary Flow")

 Through this technique belonging to the field of Deep Learning, it has been possible to design an application which allows us to detect whether there are damaged zones for an earthquake impact in an image.
 Therefore, it is used a specific topology for this problem.
-Specifically, the images used provided by the earthquake occurred in Haití in 2010, obtained from an earth observation satellite called GeoEye-1.
+Specifically, the images used are provided by the earthquake occurred in Haití in 2010, obtained from an earth observation satellite called GeoEye-1.

 As an example, the images have this look: